iwr-wasteless/iwr/ntro-and-join-trust-accelerator-application.md

-# Blockchain Trust Accelerator Initiative Pilot Submission Form
+# Introduction and Blockchain Trust Accelerator Initiative Pilot Submission Form
 *Required

+This is an introduction to the project, and was submitted as a Blockchain Trust Accelerator Initiative Pilot Submission on Feb 22 2019.
+Any modifications to this form, apart from this paragraph, will be made in a separate document.

 #### What is your name? *